bslee8711/NTIRE2026-ALN-White-Lighting-Submission/README.md

 ├── promptnorm/
 └── requirements.txt
 ```
-### IFBlend output generation
+### 1. IFBlend Preprocessing
-Change the Folder name following IFBlend official repository.
+Follow the IFBlend naming convention for input/output directories.
 ```bash
 cd IFBlend/
 python inference.py --data_src /path/to/input/ --ckp_dir checkpoints --res_dir /path/to/output/dir --load_from IFBlend_ambient6k
 ```
-Then change the output file to out and place it in the same place as in/ and gt/
+After inference:
+rename the output directory to `out`
+place it alongside `in/` and `gt/`

-### Depth map generation
+### 2. Depth map generation
-We used provided ViT-Large model to generate depth map in [Depth Anything V2](https://github.com/DepthAnything/Depth-Anything-V2).
+We use the ViT-Large model provided by [Depth Anything V2](https://github.com/DepthAnything/Depth-Anything-V2):
 ```bash
 cd Depth-Anything-V2/
 python run.py --img-path /path/to/input/ --outdir /path/to/depth/ --encoder vitl --pred-only
 ```
-Name the depth folder 'depth' and place it in the same place as in/, gt/, out/
+Rename output directory to `depth` and place it alongside: `in/`, `gt/`, and `out/'

-### Normal map generation
+### 3. Normal map generation
-Create a folder name 'normal' in the same place as in/, gt/, out/, depth.
+Create a directory named `normal` in the same location
 ```bash
 cd promptnorm
 python utils/depth2normal.py
 ```
-After finishing all of these processes above, your folder will look like this:
+After finishing all preprocessing steps, the directory structure should be:
 ```text
 project_root/
 ├── data/